matkoch/matkoch.github.io/_posts/2020-08-04-implementing-and-debugging-custom-msbuild-tasks.md

 </ItemGroup>
 {% endhighlight %}

 It is important to remember, that to properly create the package, we first need to call `dotnet publish` for the supported target frameworks.
-The complete **list of invocations** should be follows:
+The complete **list of invocations** should be as follows:

 {% highlight batch linenos %}
 dotnet publish --framework netcoreapp2.1